george-thomas-hill/osu-cs271-converter/README.md

 CS 271 was Oregon State University's computer architecture and assembly language course.

-The assignment was write an assembly language program that would include procedures for converting between strings and integers.
+The assignment was to write an assembly language program that would include procedures for converting between strings and integers.

 The main instructions were as follows: